-Helps students understand the evolution of marketing communication as it becomes a functionally widened and linked activity.
+Helps students understand the evolution of marketing communication as it becomes a widened functionally and linked activity.
 Students learn where each distinct communication function has resided and how they are forming a new entity called Integrated Marketing Communication (IMC).
-IMC involves the measured blending of disparate activities such as messaging, branding, advertising, public relations, sales promotion, events and sales training into a tightly coordinated activity that provides maximum persuasive impact within targeted markets.
+IMC involves the measured blending of disparate activities such as messaging, branding, advertising, public relations, sales promotion, events, and sales training into a tightly coordinated activity that provides maximum persuasive impact within targeted markets.
 Teamwork among the various individual organizations is essential to the success of IMC.
+Prerequisites: MBA 501, 630 explored from the biblical perspective of creativity and the productive process of innovation.
+Topics include deframing, metaphors, dialectical inquiry, path creation, and bisociation.
+Students learn how to turn an innovative idea into a plan of action using lean startup strategy.
+Additionally, students consider the entrepreneur's role in managing and mitigating the uncertainty of risk.
 Prerequisites: MBA 501, 630